 Server Processors.
-Our microprocessors for server platforms currently include the AMD OpteronTM X-Series, AMD OpteronTM 6300 Series processors, and AMD OpteronTM A-Series processors.
+Our microprocessors for server platforms currently include the AMD EPYCTM Series processors and AMD OpteronTM Series processors.
+In June 2017, we launched the AMD EPYCTM 7000 Series of high performance processors that have up to 32 high-performance "Zen" compute cores and are designed to support a full range of integer, floating point, memory bandwidth and I/O benchmarks and workloads.

 Embedded Processors.
 Our embedded processors are increasingly driving intelligence into new areas of our lives, like interactive digital signage, casino gaming, and medical imaging devices.
-These products are designed to support greater connectivity and productivity, and we believe they are a strong driver for the "internet of things" and "immersive computing" areas in the computing industry.
-Our processor products for embedded platforms include AMD Embedded R-Series APU and CPUs, AMD Embedded G-Series SoC platform and AMD Embedded RadeonTM GPUs.
-In February 2016, we announced our 3rd Generation AMD Embedded G-Series SoCs and the Embedded G-Series LX SoC, providing customers a broadened portfolio of performance options.
-The 3rd Generation AMD Embedded G-Series SoCs, introduced for the first time pin compatibility between the G-Series family and the higher performance AMD Embedded R-Series family.
-Pin compatibility allows for devices to share the same package and pin-out so that customers can design one board and change the processor on the board without changing the board design.
-In September 2016, we announced two new AMD Embedded Radeon graphics cards, the AMD Embedded Radeon E9260 and the AMD Embedded Radeon E9550 discrete GPU products.
-These GPUs bring our Polaris architecture to the embedded markets and are designed elevate the level of GPU processing performance available to embedded customers.
+These products are designed to support greater connectivity and productivity, and we believe they can be a strong driver for the "internet of things" and "immersive"

+computing" areas in the computing industry.
+Our products for embedded platforms include AMD Embedded R-Series APU, CPU and SoC, AMD Embedded G-Series SoC platform and AMD Embedded RadeonTM GPUs.
+In October 2017, we announced the AMD Embedded RadeonTM E9170 Series GPU.
+The new processor is the first "Polaris" architecture-based AMD Embedded discrete GPU available in multi-chip module (MCM) format with integrated memory for smaller, power-efficient custom designs.
+The Embedded Radeon E9170 Series GPU is designed for devices that require premium graphics and expanded display capabilities.

 Semi-Custom.
 Our semi-custom products are tailored, high-performance, customer-specific solutions based on AMD's CPU, GPU and multi-media technologies.
 We work closely together with our customers to define solutions to precisely match the requirements of the device or application.
-Historically we have leveraged our core graphics processing technology into the game console market by licensing our graphic technology in game consoles such as the Microsoft\ Xbox 360TM and Nintendo Wii and Wii U. More recently, we developed the semi-custom SoC products that power the Sony PlayStation\4 and new PlayStation\4 Pro and Microsoft\ Xbox OneTM and Xbox One STM game consoles.
+Historically we have leveraged our core graphics processing technology into the game console market by licensing our graphic technology in game consoles such as the Microsoft® Xbox 360TM and Nintendo Wii and Wii U. More recently, we developed the semi-custom SoC products that power the Sony PlayStation® 4 and PlayStation® 4 Pro and Microsoft® Xbox OneTM and Xbox One STM and new Xbox One XTM game consoles.